A Beginner’s Guide To Lego Investing And Collecting

 eBay – This is another way to determine how much a specific Lego set currently sells for.
 Simply search the Lego by name or part number and filter the search results to “completed listings”.

 While LEGO sets have become very popular collectibles in recent years, how valuable are there?
 Let’s look at six of the most valuable LEGO sets today: their retail price, the year they were released and their present value.
+Go here to check out the most valuable Star Wars Lego sets.

 |Lego Set||Retail Price/year||Current value (used)||Present value (new)|